-At present, the roundtable focuses on some of the main fisheries for king and snow crabs in fishing zones of the Northern Sea of Okhotsk and Western Bering Sea.
+At present, the roundtable focuses on the main fisheries for blue, golden, red king and queen, tanner, and triangle snow crabs in fishing zones of the Northern Sea of Okhotsk, West Kamchatka, Kamchatka Kurils, Petropavlovsk Komandor, Karaginsk, North & South Kurils, and Western Bering Sea.

 The following FIP is supported and monitored:

-In general, the RFE Crab Supply Chain Roundtable (SR) objectives focus on monitoring sustainability status and issues relating to RFE crab stocks, discussing actions required to engage local producers and the supply chain in the work on fisheries improvements in order to ensure long-term availability of RFE crab on domestic and international markets.
+In general, the objectives of the RFE Crab Supply Chain Roundtable (SR) focus on monitoring sustainability status and issues relating to RFE crab stocks, and discussing actions required to engage local producers and the supply chain in the work on fisheries improvements, in order to ensure long-term availability of RFE crab on domestic and international markets.

 The RFE Crab Supply Chain Roundtable (SR) recognizes the improvements to fisheries management made over recent years, in particular the progress via the RFE Crab Fishery Improvement Project.